mikeoborotov/long-number-lib/README.md

 Or if you forked the repository you can run:

 ```
-g++ source/testing.cpp -o testing.out
+g++ source/run-unit-tests.cpp -o run-unit-tests.out
-./testing.out
+./run-unit-tests.out
 ```

 ### Run benchmarks

-If you are using Linux OS, you can run a benchmark for some functions to measure their execution time.
-To do this, run the code below in the terminal:
+If you are using Linux OS, you can run benchmarks for some functions and operators to measure their execution time.
+You can find benchmark implementation in `run-benchmarks.py` and `benchmark.cpp` files in the `source` directory.
+Here is an example code that you can run in your terminal:

 ```
-python3 source/testing.py source/testing.cpp -path source/test_func.cpp --pow
+python3 source/run-benchmarks.py -path source/benchmark.cpp --pow
 ```

-This code will run unit tests and benchmark for function `LNL::pow()`.
-For a more detailed understanding of how to run this script, use this code:
+This will run benchmarks for function `LNL::pow()` and plot the results.
+For a more detailed understanding of how to run this script, use this command:

 ```
-python3 source/testing.py -h
+python3 source/run-benchmarks.py -h
 ```

 [:arrow_up: Back to contents](#contents)

 ## Contributing

 If you find any bugs or if you have improvement suggestions, please feel free to open an issue or a pull request.
-If you open a pull request, please add some comments to your changes and make sure all tests from `LongNumberLibTest.h` header are running correctly.
+If you open a pull request, please add some comments to your changes and make sure all tests from `LNL-unit-tests.h` header are running correctly.

 [:arrow_up: Back to contents](#contents)